settings icon

 “He is the radiance of the glory of God and the exact imprint of his nature, and he upholds the universe by the word of his power.
 After making purification for sins, he sat down at the right hand of the Majesty on high.”
 (Hebrews 1:3)

-The thrust of these verses, as they apply to the Trinity, is to suggest that the relationship between Father and Son is one that has existed for all eternity and that the relationship depicts one of ontological equality.
-Also worth consideration are the words of the Nicene Creed and the Westminster Confession of Faith as it pertains to eternal generation:
+The thrust of these verses, as they apply to the Trinity, is to suggest that the relationship between Father and Son has existed for all eternity and is grounded in ontological equality.
+Also worth consideration are the words of the Nicene Creed and the Westminster Confession of Faith as they pertain to eternal generation:

 And in one Lord Jesus Christ, the only-begotten Son of God, begotten of the Father before all worlds; God of God, Light of Light, very God of very God; begotten, not made, being of one substance with the Father, by whom all things were made.
 (Nicene Creed)

-Based on the Scriptures given and the witness of the creeds and confessions, we can be sure that the doctrine of eternal generation is biblical.
+Based on Scripture and the witness of the creeds and confessions, we can be sure that the doctrine of eternal generation is biblical.

-Given what has been said to this point, we should not expect every believer to have a fully mature grasp of this doctrine.
-While the doctrine of the Trinity—including the doctrine of eternal generation—is the centerpiece of orthodox theology and should be affirmed by every true believer, it is not a requirement for a true confession of faith on the part of the individual.
-What I mean by that is salvation is given by grace through faith in Jesus Christ alone (Ephesians 2:8).
+We should not expect every believer to have a fully mature grasp of this doctrine.
+The doctrine of the Trinity—including the doctrine of eternal generation—is the centerpiece of orthodox theology and should be affirmed by every true believer, but it is not a requirement for a true confession of faith.
+In other words, salvation is by grace through faith in Jesus Christ alone (Ephesians 2:8).
 As one studies the Christian faith, one will come to a more mature understanding of this doctrine.

 Return to: